> Academics > Course

 MACM 6309 (3-3-0) Shepherding in the 21st Century

 All ministry students are called to shepherding and caring ministry roles and responsibilities within their particular ministry context.
 This course is designed to equip students with core competencies enabling them to better shepherd and care for themselves as ministers, shepherd and care for individuals in their ministry context, and “equip the saints” to do shepherding and caring ministries “one to another” within the community of faith.
-Spring, Online.
+Spring, Summer, Online.

 MACM 6311 (3-3-0) Christian Ministry Practicum (S-L)

 This course is designed to give each student one semester of supervised practicum experience related to the student's vocational goal.
 Students will be paired with a full-time proven ministry practitioner for guidance and for on-the-job ministry experience exposure.
 Every effort will be made for students to observe the practitioner in his/her role, to carry out assignments for projects under the supervision of the practitioner, and/or the serve part time or full time in a ministry position related to his/her vocational goal.
 The student will meet with an assigned professor at least once each month during the semester for reporting and for discussions related to various practical ministry-related topics.
 This course contains a field-based service-learning component.
 Periodically.

 Prerequisite: Application for this course must be made through the MACM program director's office.